majidmontazery/majidmontazery/README.md

 Hi
 My name's Majid
-I'm a program developer and penetration tester(python,java).
+I've been a program developer and penetration tester(python,java) for over 8 years.
 I'd like to share my own knowledge and experience with others.
 I'd like to learn from others. beside